-4267:22 Suspension or Revocation of a Teaching or Administrator Certificate
+4267:23 Suspension or Revocation of a Teaching or Administrator Certificate

-- A. A certificate will automatically be suspended upon the filing of criminal charges for any of the following: - 1.
+- A. A teaching or administrator certificate will automatically be suspended upon the filing of criminal charges that would be grounds for termination.
+(See §4374) Examples of such charges are as follows: - 1.
 Sexual contact with a minor - 2.
 Behaviors of a sexual nature - 3.
 Crimes of violence - 4.
 Possession, manufacture, distribution, or access with intent to view child pornography - B. A certificate will automatically be revoked for any of the following: - 1.
 Any admission of guild pertaining to sexual abuse or the following acts of sexual misconduct: - a.
 Actual or attempted sexual contact with a minor or with any person where there exists a relationship with inequality of power - b.
 Actual or attempted rape or sexual contact by force, threat, or intimidation - c.
 Criminal behavior of a sexual nature - d.
-Possession, manufacture, distribution, or access with intent to view child pornography - 2.
-Any criminal conviction or plea of guilty, nolo contendere (no contest), or its equivalent for crimes of violence, sexual abuse, sexual misconduct or possession, manufacture, distribution, or access with intent to view child pornography. - 3.
+Possession, manufacture, distribution, or access with intent to view child pornography - Any criminal conviction or plea of guilty, nolo contendere (no contest), or its equivalent for crimes of violence, sexual abuse, sexual misconduct or possession, manufacture, distribution, or access with intent to view child pornography. - 3.
 Withdrawal or removal from membership in the Seventh-day Adventist Church. - C. A certificate may be suspended or revoked for any of the following: - 1.
 Any cause that is grounds for termination.
-(See §4374.) - 2.
+(See §4374) - 2.
 When an employment agreement has been prematurely terminated by the employee without the employer's consent. - 3.
-When an employee resigns and fails to repay money owed to the employer such as, but not limited to, the following: advanced salary, unamortized graduate study assistance, unamortized moving, and housing loans.
+When an employee resigns and fails to repay money owed to the employer such as, but not limited to, the following: advanced salary, unamortized graduate study assistance, unamortized moving, and housing loans. - D. Procedure - 1.
+The local conference superintendent of schools shall notify the employee, in writing, of the proposed action recommending suspension or revocation of a certificate including the right to a hearing by the conference board of education. - 2.
+The local conference superintendent of schools shall submit the recommendation for suspension or revocation of a certificate to the local conference board of education. - 3.
+Upon local conference board of education approval, a formal request, with supporting documentation, shall be sent to the Mid-America Union Conference Director of Education.